Product Tour Effectiveness Calculator

 Advanced Tour Analytics for Continuous Improvement:

-• Temporal Pattern Analysis: Identify effectiveness patterns based on user tenure, time of day, and usage frequency
+• Temporal Pattern Analysis: Monitor fluctuations in effectiveness scores correlated to the user's overall tenure, local time of day, or frequency of login.

 Common Product Tour Optimization Pitfalls: